 Choosing this overall thematic word is helpful in selecting each of the elements for your table setting.
 For me, my theme word was spring.
 So for each element I added to the table I asked myself, ‘Does this item feel springy?’.
 My answer was always yes.
 Terracotta pots that signify starting seeds for the garden, checkered napkins for the start of picnic season, and bright colours and seasonal flowers that signify new plant life coming up outside.

 If you aren’t a florist there are still lots of ways you can create beautiful centrepieces that don’t require traditional floral arrangements.
-Potted plants, like the daffodils I used, are a super easy way to decorate and you are even able to give the plants a second life after your brunch!
+Potted plants, like the daffodils I used, are a super easy way to decorate.
 Send the potted flowers home with guests and they can plant them in their garden once they are finished enjoying them indoors.
-In the summer, I’ve done similar table settings using fresh herbs.
-Guests always love leaving with a pot of their favourite herb to use in their cooking.
-Another simple but impactful centrepiece could be a collection of bud vases filled with varying flowers lined up and down the table.
+In the summer, I’ve done similar table settings using fresh herbs or potted seedlings.
+Another simple but impactful centrepiece for a brunch table setting could be a collection of bud vases filled with flowers lined up and down the table.
 Or, how about greenery laid down the centre of the table like a garland (even greenery cut from your own garden and trees!)?
 Don’t be afraid to think outside the box and go for it!